Why Study Abroad?

 - AMES will NOT approve Duke Transfer Credits for independent studies.

 - AMES minors may not count Duke Transfer Credits towards the literature/culture requirement.

-- AMES majors may count Duke Transfer Credits towards the literature/culture requirement in their area of concentration as long as at least 2 of their courses are taken in AMES.
-Transfer Credits may only count towards the 100 level courses in the area of concentration requirement for the major.
+- AMES majors may count Duke Transfer Credits towards the literature/culture requirement in their area of concentration as long as at least 3 of their AMES courses are taken with AMES faculty (https://asianmideast.duke.edu/people/other-faculty/our-faculty).
+Transfer Credits may only count towards the 100 level AMES courses in the area of concentration requirement for the major.